Residue currents associated with weakly holomorphic functions: Coleff-Herrera products of weakly holomorphic functions

-and since $f_i = w_i$ on $\Gamma_f$, this would seem like a reasonable definition of the Coleff-Herrera product of $f$.
+and since $f_i = w_i$ on $\Gamma_f$, this should be a reasonable definition of the Coleff-Herrera product of $f$.
 The next proposition shows, as one might hope, that the definition of Denkowski coincides with ours.

 \begin{prop} If $f = (f_1,\dots,f_p)$ is c-holomorphic, then the definition of the Coleff-Herrera product of $f$ in \eqref{chpdef} and in \eqref{dendef} coincide. \end{prop}

 \begin{proof} In \cite{Den} the definition used for the Coleff-Herrera product of strongly holomorphic functions was the one from \cite{CH}.
 However, by Remark~\ref{epsilonlambda} we can assume that the definition by analytic continuation is used instead.
 Let $\pi : Z' \to Z$ be the normalization of $Z$ and $f' = \pi^* f$.
 We have projections $\Pi : \Gamma_f \to Z$ and $\Pi' : \Gamma_{f'} \to Z'$, where $\Gamma_f \subseteq Z\times \C_w^p$ and $\Gamma_{f'} \subseteq Z' \times \C_{w'}^p$ are the graphs of $f$ and $f'$.
 Thus we have a commutative diagram